Skip to main content

 MDM – Master Data Management

-Master Data Management covers the critical details of an organization.
-It covers multiple domains, such as customer-, product-, supplier- and/or location data.
-It’s focused on data inside the organization.
+Master Data Management covers the critical details of an organisation.
+It covers multiple domains, such as customer-, product-, supplier- and location data.
+It’s focused on data inside the organisation.

 PIM – Product Information Management

-Product Information Management on the other hand focuses solely on the product domain.
-It is mainly externally focused: making sure that product information is communicated to the customer in a consistent way across all channels.
+Product Information Management, on the other hand, focuses solely on the product domain.
+It is mainly externally focused: ensuring product information is consistently communicated to the customer across all channels.

-From a marketing perspective, it is important to showcase products visually in an attractive way, through both photos and videos.
-PIM (especially when supported through DAM – Digital Asset Management) makes it easy to present a rich and consistent product portfolio to the outside world, in print or through digital channels.
+From a marketing perspective, it is essential to showcase products visually in an attractive way through both photos and videos.
+PIM (mainly when supported through DAM – Digital Asset Management) makes presenting a rich and consistent product portfolio to the outside world, in print or digital channels, easy.

-Within a PIM Tool, it is possible to manage a complex product in an efficient way.
-It enables your organization to maintain a product portfolio consisting of many combinations and variations.
-Again with the goal to effortlessly present these complex products in a consistent way across off- and online channels.
+Within a PIM Tool, it is possible to manage a complex product efficiently.
+It enables your organisation to maintain a product portfolio of many combinations and variations.
+Again to effortlessly present these complex products consistently across off- and online channels.

 One of the focus areas of PIM is simplifying the management of variants.
-An example can be found in fashion, where one product can be sold in many different colors across many sizes.
-At the core, this is one product (with one description, price, etc) with a wide range of variants that differ in size and color.
+An example can be found in fashion, where one product can be sold in different colours across different sizes.
+At the core, this is one product (with one description, price, etc.) with a wide range of variants that differ in size and colour.

-Another important theme is managing relations and dependencies between products.
+Another critical theme is managing relations and dependencies between products.
 Relationships can be alternatives, accessories, or linked replacement parts.
 All these relationships can be created and managed in a PIM.
-In this sense, a PIM is actually a solution for Product Data Management.
+In this sense, a PIM is a solution for Product Data Management.

-Finally, though products can have unique attributes that differ across organizations we see a trend toward industry-wide standard classifications.
-A growing number of standards are managed by centralized authorities such as GS1.
+Finally, though products can have unique attributes that differ across organisations, we see a trend toward industry-wide standard classifications.
+A growing number of standards are managed by centralised authorities such as GS1.
 A PIM can support you in adhering to these (industry-wide) classifications by generating templates for your product categories.

 PIM versus MDM